MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 For details about this alert, see [Account enumeration reconnaissance (external ID 2003)](reconnaissance-alerts.md#account-enumeration-reconnaissance-external-id-2003).

-In this alert, an attacker makes Kerberos requests using a list of names to try to find a valid username in the domain.
-If a guess successfully determines a username, the attacker gets the WrongPassword (0xc000006a) instead of NoSuchUser (0xc0000064) NTLM error.
+In this alert, an attacker makes Kerberos (or NTLM) requests using a list of names to try to find a valid username in the domain.
+If a guess successfully determines a username, the attacker gets the Preauthentication required instead of Security principal unknown Kerberos error or the WrongPassword (0xc000006a) instead of NoSuchUser (0xc0000064) NTLM error.

 Build a *users.txt* list of names by merging some names from <https://github.com/jeanphorn/wordlist/blob/master/usernames.txt> and add some valid names from your organization.